democraz20/termml/docs/plans-about.md

 ### Termml renderer
-seperated crate being worked on, possible with cargo work spaces
+seperated crate being worked on, possible with cargo workspaces

 ### Navigator

 ### protocol
+standard http or any protocol that could transfer small files

 ### hosting/server
+same as above

 ### TermMarkUp